Investment FAQs

 You can:

-- Sign in to Online Banking: Choose your RESP, and click "Manage Pre-Authorized Contributions" from the left menu.
+• From the Accounts Summary page, select your RESP and click “Manage Pre-Authorized Contributions” from the left menu.

 If you don't contribute enough to receive the maximum $500 grant in a given year, the unused entitlement can be carried forward to the next year.
 Families with a net family income below $45,282 in 2016 (the threshold is adjusted every year) may qualify for a special enhanced CESG of 40% on the first $500 contributed each year.